papr8ka/-lwjgl-basics-wiki/2D-Pixel-Perfect-Shadows.md

 The following animation best demonstrates what's happening:
 ![Visual](http://i.imgur.com/qcH7G.gif)

 The idea is an extension of my [previous attempts](http://www.java-gaming.org/topics/starbound-lighting-techneques/26363/msg/230988/view.html#msg230988) at shader-based shadows, which combines [ideas from various sources](#further-reading).
-The original technique was discussed by [Catalin Zima](http://www.catalinzima.com/2010/07/my-technique-for-the-shader-based-dynamic-2d-shadows/), although the technique discussed here is different and potentially more efficient in certain scenarios.
-As you can see I'm using the same placeholder graphics for the occluders. :)
+My original inspiration for shader-based lighting is discussed [here](http://www.catalinzima.com/2010/07/my-technique-for-the-shader-based-dynamic-2d-shadows/) by Catalin Zima, although the technique discussed here is rather different and requires fewer passes.
+As you can see I'm using the same placeholder graphics for the occluders.

 Special thanks to "nego" on LibGDX forums, who suggested some great ideas to reduce the process into fewer passes.